 A significant program of the Mayor’s Office is Local Government Week in October and expresses Karen’s commitment to youth and democratic engagement.
 Annually, Karen nominates local community leaders for a Newcomer Champion Award to promote the benefits a diverse community.
 The annual Mayor’s Awards recognize the contributions of individuals to making a difference in the community.

 “Our identity as a caring and safe community resonates strongly in our community.
 The Mayor’s Award recognizes people who consistently and quietly make a difference in our community.”

 - Honorary Co-Chair of the Guelph Citizenship Committee

 - Ambassador for QUEST (Quality Urban Energy Systems of Tomorrow)

 - Founder and Chair of Sustainable Solutions

 - Chairs of the Mayor’s Taskforce on Community Energy

 Karen has a B.Sc., M.Sc. and Ph.D. from the University of Guelph.
 In 2009, she attained the Chartered Director (C.Dir) designation from the Directors College, a joint venture of McMaster University and the Conference Board of Canada.

-In the past, Karen has served as an Associate Professor at the University of Guelph, teaching courses in political science and environmental policy, and for ten years was the Director of the Ontario Public Interest Research Group.
+In the past, Karen has served as an Associate Professor at the University of Guelph, teaching courses in political science and environmental policy, and for ten years was the Coordinator of the Ontario Public Interest Research Group.
 In 2005, Karen was the recipient of the prestigious Women of Distinction Award from the YMCA-YWCA of Guelph in the business and professions category.